Baby Essentials for the First 3 Months You Can’t Forget About

 Some of these activity mats contain a tummy time pillow.

-This isn’t necessary as you can always use a small rolled up blanket to achieve the same purpose.
+This is optional, as you can always use a small rolled-up blanket to achieve the same purpose.

-As it’s on the thinner side, if you’re not using it on carpet, you might want to add a blanket or towel underneath.
+As it’s on the thinner side, you might want to add a blanket or towel underneath if you’re not using it on the carpet.

 25. Sensory Toys